-• to appoint AIMS, a firm of Chartered Certified Accountants, as internal auditor.
+• to appoint AIMS and Juniper as internal auditors.

 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
 In particular, the checks carried out in the current period include: